Skip to content

 bash

-# Record a command to a tape file
+# Record a command to a recording

 $ termless record -o demo.tape ls -la

-# Play back as an animated GIF
+# Play it back as an animated GIF

 $ termless play -o demo.gif demo.tape